-Rethink Your Drink: Reducing Sugary Drinks in Your Diet
+Rethink Your Drink: How to Reduce Sugary Drinks

 Rethink Your Drink

-Take a minute and think about what you drink in a typical day.
-Unless you are a true water lover, you may be getting some extra, unneeded calories through sweetened soft drinks, sodas, iced tea, coffee, juice, and energy and sports drinks.
-In fact, sugary drinks are the number one source of added sugars in our diet.
+Think about what you drink in a typical day.
+Are you taking in some extra calories through sweetened sodas, iced teas, coffees, juices, and energy and/or sports drinks?
+If so, you’re among the company of many others.
+Sugary drinks are the number one source of added sugars in our diet.

-• Read nutrition labels and ingredients – Beverages like energy drinks can be deceiving because they advertise that they are healthy but usually are loaded with calories and added sugars.
-Common forms of added sugars are sucrose, glucose, fructose, maltose, dextrose, syrups, concentrated fruit juice, agave and honey.
-Look at the label carefully because one container may be more than one serving, which can double or triple the added sugars you’re getting.
+• Read nutrition labels and ingredients.
+Drinks that may seem good for you, like energy drinks and bottled smoothies, could be loaded with added sugars.
+Look for these terms in the ingredients list: sucrose, glucose, maltose, dextrose, syrups, concentrated fruit juice, agave and honey.
+Read the Nutrition Facts label carefully.
+One container may be more than one serving, which can double or triple the added sugars you’re getting.

-- Carry a refillable water bottle or keep a cup at your desk to make water the easy choice.
+• Carry a refillable water bottle or keep a cup at your desk to make water the go-to choice.

-• Sip a smoothie – When you’re in the mood for something sweet or need an afternoon energy boost, skip the coffee and soda and try a budget-friendly homemade smoothie!
-Blend frozen fruits and veggies with plain, low-fat yogurt, milk or water.
+• Sip a smoothie.
+When you’re in the mood for something sweet or need an afternoon energy boost, skip the sweetened coffee and soda.
+Instead whip up a homemade smoothie.
+Toss any fruits and/or vegetables you have on hand into a blender with ice, fat-free or low-fat milk or yogurt.

 Lipton